PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-13 10:10:56
+Last updated: 2024-04-13 10:11:30
-Random Quote: In the end, we will all get just what we deserve. -
+Random Quote: I guess we all have things we try to hide.
+But they can't stay hidden forever. - Hannah Baker